towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   homegrown, experimental box of tricks to enable this.

-  Apple OSX, as of version 10.9 "Mavericks", does not support 10 bpc framebuffers, so 10 bpc output will only work with our own box of tricks \- if at all.
+  Apple OSX, as of version 10.9 "Mavericks", does not support 10 bpc framebuffers, so 10 bpc output will only work with our own box of tricks - if at all.

 #   Psychtoolbox experimental 10 bpc framebuffer support:

-  Currently we support ATI/AMD Radeon hardware of the X1000, HD2000 \- HD8000,
+  Currently we support ATI/AMD Radeon hardware of the X1000, HD2000 - HD8000,
-  series and later models under Linux and OSX via our own low\-level setup mechanisms.
+  series and later models under Linux and OSX via our own low-level setup mechanisms.
   These models support a native ARGB2101010 framebuffer, ie., a system framebuffer with 2 bits for the alpha channel, and 10 bits per color channel.